Ash

 Ash can grow up to 5m plus in girth.

-Consider recording all ash with significant decay features.
+Record all mature ash with significant decay regardless of its size.

 It’s important to rely on characteristics rather than size, which is an unreliable indication of age.
-Most ancient ash are greater than 4m in girth, but ancient ash that have been previously managed as a pollard may be no more than 2m in girth.
+Most chronologically ancient ash are greater than 4m in girth, but if grown in woodland, or have been previously managed as a pollard, they may be no more than 2m in girth.

 Glen Lyon Ash in Scotland has one of the largest girths of any ash in the UK.
 It's probably survived so long because it has been pollarded.
 (Photo: Ed Parker/WTML)